+III.
 Disparities in Access to Opportunity

-In order to determine disparities in access to opportunity HUD has provided a number of indices that measure a number of social and economic indicators in the community.
+To determine disparities in access to opportunity HUD has provided seven indices that measure social and economic indicators in the community.
 According to HUD, "a higher score on each of the indices would indicate: lower neighborhood poverty rates; higher levels of school proficiency; higher levels of labor engagement; closer proximity to jobs; lower transportation costs; closer access to public transportation; and greater neighborhood environmental quality (i.e., lower exposure rates to harmful toxins)."